Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 ```
 POST https://api.openai.com/v1/chat/completions HTTP/1.1
 ```
 This contains the method, the URL stating where to send the request, and the protocol version.
-We should also briefly address the difference between a URL and a domain here.
-Think of the domain `api.openai.com` as the building address like *Fredrik Bajers Vej 7K* that usually corresponds to a certain group of hardware resources.
-The full URL is like an address with floor and room number like *Fredrik Bajers Vej 7K, 3.2.50*, which in the above case specifies the version of the API (v1) and the specific function (conversation completion).

 The **[headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)** are like the information you write on the envelope, and will be something like this:
 ```